xinshuzou/xinshuzou92.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi, welcome to my personal academic page!
+Please feel free to reach out if you have any questions or would like to discuss potential collaborations.
 # Biography
 I am a researcher with a strong background in Material Science and Engineering.
 My academic journey began with a Bachelor’s degree from Nanjing University of Aeronautics and Astronautics in 2015.
 I then pursued a joint Master’s program in Optical Engineering from the China Academy of Engineering Physics and the University of Science and Technology of China, completing it in 2018.From 2018 to 2022, I was a PhD candidate at the School of Material Science and Engineering at Shanghai Jiao Tong University.
 Currently, I am advancing my research in the Department of Structural Engineering at the Norwegian University of Science and Technology.

+# 🔥 News
+- *2024.07*: &nbsp;🎉🎉 ...
+- *2022.02*: &nbsp;🎉🎉 Moved to Trondheim.
+- *2018.09*: &nbsp;🎉🎉 Moved to Shanghai.
+- *2018.06*: &nbsp;🎉🎉 Offered PhD positions by several top-50 universities.

 # 🐦 Research and Expertise
 My research passion lies in the fascinating world of materials science, with a specific focus on: